zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 This section gives details about the terms used in this document.

-**Operate the BU Blockchain**
+**Operate the BuChain**

-Operate the BU Blockchain refers to writing data to or modifying data in the BuChain.
+Operate the BuChain refers to writing data to or modifying data in the BuChain.

 **Submit Transactions**